 Introduction to probability and statistical inference.
 Examine events and random experiments; basic rules of probability; joint, conditional, and marginal probability and independence; discrete and continuous random variables; random sampling and estimation; large-sample theory results and central limit theorem-based inferential summaries; and maximum likelihood estimation.
 Three lecture hours and two laboratory hours a week for one semester.
 Statistics and Data Sciences 321 and 431 may not both be counted.
 Prerequisite: Statistics and Data Sciences 315 with a grade of at least C-; and credit with a grade of at least C- or registration for Mathematics 408D, 408L, or 408S.

-[Required for SDS Majors.
+[Required for SDS majors.
 Non-majors are restricted from enrollment in the course.
-Offered in Fall Semesters only.]
+Offered in fall semesters only.]

 SDS 334: Intermediate Statistical Methods